-Rather than run, I took the good with the bad and tried to work out what people were actually saying.
+Rather than run and hide, I took the good with the bad and tried to work out what people were actually saying.
 I replied to alot of those harsh comments about my coaching with positivity and a “thanks” for their feedback and you know what?
 90% of the time I got a much more positive response back and an explanation as to why the initial comment and how I could maybe improve my videos in the future.
-Most came back to say “you have a great voice and you can really sing – but you just don’t SOUND like so and so” or “You just don’t have the thing that so and so’s voice does” or “So and so’s videos are lit much better than yours” and it finally clicked – out of fear, I was hiding behind other singers and putting my videos out as “How to sound like this person” (which is definitely not my forte) rather than “Develop this powerful singing technique so you can sing in ANY range” (which absolutely IS my forte!) – the responses to my videos have been really positive since, and while I do get the occasional “You’re a hack – you don’t sound anything LIKE blah blah”, I now know the best way to respond – with a quick “thanks!” and technical explanation why I’m singing a certain way, or perhaps why my vowel positions differ to a Tenor or Alto, being that I’m a bass.
+Most came back to say “you have a great voice and you can really sing – but you just don’t SOUND like so and so” or “You just don’t have the thing that so and so’s voice does” or “So and so’s videos are lit much better than yours” and it finally clicked – out of fear, I was hiding behind other singers and putting my videos out as “How to sound like this person” (which is definitely not my forte) rather than “Develop this powerful singing technique so you can sing in ANY range” (which absolutely IS my forte!) – the responses to my videos have been really positive since, and while I do get the occasional “you don’t sound anything LIKE blah blah” from people who just. don’t. get. it. – I now know the best way to respond; with a quick “thanks!” and technical explanation why I’m singing a certain way, or perhaps why my vowel positions differ to a Tenor or Alto, being that I’m a baritone.

 I’m not here to share some shiny, perfect, edited ‘cover’ recorded by an engineer in a recording studio – I’m here to show you how to sing without any bells or whistles, and show you what you can do with your own voice once you’ve learned how to control your voice with healthy singing technique and open up the power in your voice like I have.